 The Board of Directors is committed to excellence in governance.
-As part of that commitment, and as required by Section 14A(a)(1) of the Securities Exchange Act of 1934, as amended, the Board of Directors is providing the stockholders with an opportunity to provide an advisory vote to approve executive compensation (commonly known as a "Say on Pay" proposal).
+As part of that commitment, and as required by Section 14A(a)(1) of the Securities Exchange Act of 1934, as amended, the Board of Directors is providing the stockholders with an opportunity to provide an advisory vote to approve executive compensation (commonly known as a "Say-on-Pay" proposal).
 The Board of Directors recognizes that providing stockholders with an advisory vote to approve executive compensation may produce useful information on investor sentiment with regard to the Company's executive compensation programs.
-At the 2016 Annual Meeting of stockholders, over 90% of the shares voted were in favor of the advisory resolution concerning the compensation of the Named Executive Officers.
-The Company's next Say on Pay vote after this Annual Meeting is expected to occur at the 2018 Annual Meeting of stockholders and each year thereafter if the stockholders approve, on an advisory basis, the recommendation of the Board in Proposal Five of this Proxy Statement that the frequency of this Say on Pay vote should be held every year.
+At the 2018 Annual Meeting of stockholders, over 98% of the shares voted were in favor of the advisory resolution concerning the compensation of the Named Executive Officers.
+The Company's next Say-on-Pay vote after this Annual Meeting will occur at the 2020 Annual Meeting of Stockholders and each year thereafter until another vote on frequency occurs, which will be no later than the 2023 Annual Meeting of stockholders.
 The Company's executive compensation program and practices are fully described in the "Compensation Discussion and Analysis" section and other table and narrative disclosures in this Proxy Statement.